 '''

-(serializer-A (serializer-B (lambda () ...))))

-Meanwhile someone else says

 (serializer-B (serializer-A (lambda () ...))))

 '''

 The timing could work out so that we get serializer A, the other person gets serializer B, and then we are each stuck waiting for the other one.

 • Unfairness.
 This isn't an issue in every situation, but sometimes you want to avoid a solution to the deadlock problem that always gives a certain process priority over some other one.
 If the high-priority process is greedy, the lower-priority process might never get its turn at the shared data.